-Some women are less likely than others to get mammography screening though.
-There are many reasons for disparities in breast cancer screening in the U.S.
+Some women are less likely than others to get mammography screening.
+There are many reasons for disparities in breast cancer screening in the U.S. Some are described here.

 A main reason behind differences in mammography screening rates in the U.S. is health insurance.

 Women who don’t have health insurance are much less likely than women with health insurance to get mammograms.

 In 2018 (most recent data available), among women ages 50-74 :